Telling Stories that Matter

 An adventurer at heart, Snyder has hiked the Appalachian and John Muir Trails, cycled across Europe, and ridden trains across Siberia.
 He has lived around the world including long-term stints in Scotland, Japan, Hawaii, and New Zealand.
 He currently resides in Charlottesville, Virginia with his wife and two children.

-$450 Balance due prior to first class
+$450 Balance due one week prior to first class.

 You can pay with a major credit card or with PayPal.
 If you would like to pay by a different method, please contact us at firstname.lastname@example.org.